 3. Write it out!

-a) What part of me is hurting or uncomfortable?
+a) What part of me is hurting or is feeling uncomfortable?

 b) What does this part of me (that is holding these emotions) need from me?